CACEIS SCANNING NOVEMBER 2017

 75206 Paris CEDEX 13

-Important information – CACEIS’ corporate identity is currently being used to sell fraudulent term deposit products.
-CACEIS has nothing to do with such offers and does not even sell investment products.
-Please be vigilant and avoid becoming the victim of this type of fraud.
+Important information – CACEIS’ corporate identity is currently being used to sell fraudulent offer relating to placements or investments.
+CACEIS has nothing to do with such offers, please be vigilant and avoid becoming the victim of this type of fraud.
+You can consult blacklists and alerts from authorities on the ABEIS website.

 x